Connect with others who understand.

 Early Symptoms of Psoriatic Arthritis Mutilans

 Arthritis mutilans starts with severe inflammation that makes it hard to bend and straighten your joints.
-You may have trouble making a tight fist or doing activities such as buttoning a shirt or cooking a meal.
-Arthritis mutilans is often a progression of psoriatic arthritis, especially when treatment wasn’t used or didn’t work.
+You may have trouble making a tight fist, buttoning a shirt, or cooking a meal.
+Arthritis mutilans is often a progression of PsA, especially when treatment wasn’t used or didn’t work.

 Hand Symptoms

-Arthritis mutilans can cause fingers to shorten and bunch together, a symptom known as “opera-glass hands” or “telescoping fingers.”
+Arthritis mutilans can cause fingers to shorten and bunch together, a symptom known as “opera-glass hands” or “telescopic fingers.”
 (CC BY-SA 4.0/Jojo at Polish Wikipedia)

-Severe joint erosion typical of arthritis mutilans causes pencil-in-cup deformity.
-The end of a bone in a finger narrows like a pencil point, while the top of the neighboring bone erodes into a cuplike shape.
-This damage is typically seen with an X-ray.
+Severe joint deterioration from arthritis mutilans can cause pencil-in-cup deformity, where the end of a bone narrows like a pencil, and the top of the neighboring bone erodes into a cuplike shape.
+This damage is typically seen in X-rays.
+(Science Photo Library)

 Foot Symptoms

-Telescoping and pencil-in-cup deformities can also affect the toes and mobility.
-Exercise is important to maintain flexibility, and sometimes orthopedic inserts or a walking aid can help prevent further stress and damage to lower extremities.
-Stationary cycling and water aerobics are also good options for people with foot issues from arthritis mutilans.
+Telescoping and pencil-in-cup deformities can also affect the toes, which can affect walking.
+Sometimes, orthopedic inserts or a walking aid can help prevent further stress and damage to the lower extremities.

 Additional Symptoms

-A rheumatologist will first perform a physical exam to confirm the type of arthritis, checking joints for swelling or tenderness.
-A blood test can detect certain antibodies or rheumatoid factor, which would indicate rheumatoid arthritis.
-Diagnosis also involves radiographic imaging (X-rays) to investigate the type and degree of bone loss.
+A rheumatologist will start with a physical exam to confirm the type of arthritis and check joints for swelling or tenderness.
+A blood test can check for specific antibodies or a protein called rheumatoid factor, which can indicate rheumatoid arthritis.
+Imaging tests (also called radiographic imaging), such as X-rays, are also used to assess the type and severity of bone damage.

 Treatments for Psoriatic Arthritis Mutilans